zverok/zverok.github.io/_posts/2023-12-01-syntax-sugar5-endless-methods.md

 > def my_method(args) body end
 > ```
 >
 > What can I say!
-Once in a while, I forget how to Ruby :) This does _not_ make the argument invalid (this way of writing methods is still frowned upon and never used; and still, reads like "several phrases"), but it probably should've been centered around the community's view at `;`.
+Once in a while, I forget how to Ruby :)
+>
+> There is a reason for that, though (for me forgetting it is possible): **Yes**, many Ruby constructs allow to be flattened this way, but **no**, nobody writes code this way: an unclear transition from header to the body, and, most visibly, the dangling `end` makes the structure of the phrase messy.
+So while the syntax is _theoretically_ available, it is _practically_ unused.
+But it probably should've centered the original explanation around the community's view at `;`.

 [^1]: The syntax is helpful, though, when Ruby is used by its old vocation: as a scripting language to be invoked from a console, write one-time quick scripts, and fast, focused experiments.